ovh/ovh-ui-kit/packages/oui-tile/README.md

 <component-status cx-design="partial" ux="prototype"></component-status>

-oui-tile is a package which provide styles for the `oui-tile` component.
+oui-tile is a package which provides styles for the `oui-tile` component.

 ## Installation